-Front-wheel-drive is a new thing for the MDX and all-wheel-drive becomes an option; 290-horsepower 3.5-liter V6 replaces the 300-horsepower 3.7;
+Front-wheel-drive is a relatively new thing for the MDX and all-wheel-drive remains an option; 290-horsepower 3.5-liter V6 and six-speed automatic standard; fuel economy a high point.